 - Work that has meaning.
 In fact, nine out of 10 people are willing to earn less to do more meaningful work.

 - To work for an organization whose company culture they value more than compensation.

 - Leadership focused on leading the company to future success.

-Finally, while some companies are rethinking whether to continue and extend the use of a distributed workforce, many employees themselves have discovered during the health crisis that they prefer a hybrid model or permanent remote environment.
+Finally, while some companies are rethinking whether to continue and extend the use of a distributed workforce, many employees themselves have discovered during the health crisis that they prefer a hybrid model or a permanent remote environment.

 Employee engagement is more than a catchy soundbite.
-It’s a proven concept that affects every important aspect of your organization including revenue, profitability, client experience, and employee retention.
+It’s a proven concept that affects every important aspect of your organization, including revenue, profitability, client experience, and employee retention.
 The more engaged your workforce is, the more successful your company can be.

 Why is employee engagement important?

 In recent years employee engagement has become a pressing and growing concern for organizations that recognize it’s a key to building a successful business.
 Here are some numbers driving that concern: